Advanced Usage

 $ tesseract run --gpus 0 --gpus 1 helloworld apply '{"inputs": {"name": "Osborne"}}'

-• Deployment of a single long-running component of a pipeline on a state-of-the-art GPU.
+• Deploying a long-running pipeline component on a GPU node

-• Running an entire optimization workflow on a dedicated compute node
+• Running an optimization workflow on a dedicated compute node

 Running Tesseracts without containers

-In some environments, containerization may not be available or desirable.
-You can run Tesseracts directly using the tesseract-runtime CLI, which is the same command that runs inside Tesseract containers.
+When containerization is unavailable or undesirable, run Tesseracts directly using the tesseract-runtime CLI (the same command that runs inside Tesseract containers).

-2. Install your Tesseract’s dependencies: pip install -r tesseract_requirements.txt
+2. Install the Tesseract’s dependencies: pip install -r tesseract_requirements.txt

-3. Set the TESSERACT_API_PATH environment variable to point to your tesseract_api.py
+3. Set TESSERACT_API_PATH to point to your tesseract_api.py.

 Then use tesseract-runtime instead of tesseract run: